SNAMUTS Consulting Portfolio

 City of Perth, Western Australia – July 2015

 The City of Perth has prepared a draft Integrated Transport Strategy (ITS), which will establish the City's long term transport goals and provide a strategic, informed platform for future decision making.
 In developing this long term strategy, the City set out to develop an evidence-based understanding of the accessibility provided by the public transport network in Perth and engaged the SNAMUTS to undertake an public transport accessibility study.
 Accessibility was measured at 2015 and for three scenarios: 2031 no action; 2031 public transport committed projects; 2050 accessibility optimisation.
-The draft ITS is currently out for public consultation and a copy of the draft ITS and SNAMUTS report is available here.
+A copy of the report can be found here.

 City of Port Phillip, Melbourne, Victoria - September 2015